m-macdonald/JS-Gantt-Chart/README.md

                       The values should be in order of decreasing importance.
                       Each of the values in the string should be a property within the objects being provided to the chart. ex. 'state, county, city'
+groupByAlias:         A comma delimited list of the properties in the given data that hold the names of each group.
+Should have the same number of entries as the groupBy parameter and will only be used if that parameter has also been provided.
+This is an optional parameter.
+If left null, the group names will be derived from the groupBy parameter instead.
 refreshFunction:      The function that the chart should call when its refreshData() function is invoked.
 This function should return an array of objects.
 ```